ALL THE LATEST NEWS ABOUT THE BUSINESS OF PC GAMES

 Russian government seizes Lesta Studio assets

-The Russian government has seized the assets of Lesta Studio, the local company that owns Wargaming's assets in the country.
+The Russian government has seized the assets of Lesta Studio, the local company that owned assets that previously belonged to Wargaming in the country.

-Wargaming pulled out of Russia and Belarus in April 2022 and sold all of its local assets to Lesta Studio.
+Wargaming pulled out of Russia and Belarus in April 2022 and sold all of its local assets to Lesta Studio; following this, the two have no connection to one another.
+The latter operates Mir Tankov, a game similar to, but distinct from, World of Tanks.

 "Wargaming made a strategic exit from the Russian and Belarusian markets three years ago," a Wargaming rep told VGC.